mitdbg/learnedsystems-www/_posts/2022-07-22-learned-secondary-indexing.md

 non-keys.
-LSI with [PLEX](https://arxiv.org/abs/2108.05117) as its approximate index is competitive with [ART](https://db.in.tum.de/~leis/papers/ART.pdf)'s latency, while only consuming up to 6x less space.
+LSI with [PLEX](https://arxiv.org/abs/2108.05117) as its approximate index is competitive with [ART](https://db.in.tum.de/~leis/papers/ART.pdf)'s latency, while consuming up to 6x less space.
 It is twice as fast as [BTree](https://github.com/bingmann/stx-btree) while reducing space consumption by up to 3x.